(NOTE: UPDATED October 8, 2018)

 Robbie Eagles is quickly becoming a well-known name on the independent wrestling scene.
 Having wrestled in Australia, Japan, and the United States, he’s earning more and more recognition with each event he performs, and now, he has been announced as Taiji Ishimori’s tag team partner, for New Japan Pro Wrestling’s Junior Tag League.
-This high-flying cruiserweight (or junior heavyweight, whichever you’d prefer) from Australia, with his flashy offense and creative high-spots, has been generating a fair amount of buzz on the international wrestling scene, since his match with Will Ospreay at PWA Call to Arms last year.
+This high-flying junior heavyweight from Australia, with his flashy offense and creative high-spots, has been generating a fair amount of buzz on the international wrestling scene, since his match with Will Ospreay at PWA Call to Arms this year.
 This past February, there was even a #RobbieEaglesforBOSJ going around on twitter, after he participated in New Japan’s Australia tour in February.
-And recently, he made his Pro Wrestling Guerrilla’s 2018 Battle of Los Angeles, and as been a regular on PWG for several months now.
+He also participated in in Pro Wrestling Guerrilla’s 2018 Battle of Los Angeles, and as been a regular on PWG for several months now.
 In addition to his high octane offense, Eagles has also been adding to his style, as recent months have seen his technical game improve, not to mention his fighting spirit spots over the summer.
 So, who is Robbie Eagles?
 Well, let’s have a look.

 Robbie Eagles: Career Overview (VIDEOS)